-Sometimes your doctor might recommend a drug that's not in the Pharmacy Drug Guide.
+Sometimes your doctor might recommend a drug that's not in our pharmacy drug guide.
 If it is medically necessary for you to use that drug, you, someone helping you or your doctor can ask us to make an exception.
 Check your plan documents for details.